judahx67/fedmse-decentralized/README.md

 # Fed-IoTIDS
 FedMSE: Semi-supservised federated learning for IoT network intrusion detection

+This repository includes the prepared data for all subnetworks in the IoT network and the source code for reproducing the experimental results
 # Project structure

 1. Data/ folder: Store data for experiments